Midnapore district: Partition of the district

 In independent India, successive governments had expressed a desire to divide the district but this was never done until the government led by Chief Minister Buddhadeb Bhattacharjee finalized the details of the partition and set a date.
 The mood in various towns in that were affected was variable, as gauged by local newspapers.
 In general, the event was treated with concern and dismay in Midnapore by inhabitants citing a loss of importance, greeted with parades and other festivities in Tamluk since it was now a district town, and with dismay or apathy in Contai since Contai had failed to become the district town in the newly formed district.
 The major opposition party, the Trinamool Congress opposed the move, but a section of the media was favorable.
 Dividing the district, it was felt would help the administration reach the people and assist in providing better healthcare and educational facilities.
 Opponents mentioned that many of the problems of Naxalite elements would be plaguing the district of Paschim Medinpur and would take up too much of its now limited resources.
 New administrative and legislative buildings began to come up immediately in Tamluk after the partition came into effect.
 A new district magistrate and superintendent of police was also appointed.

 Midnapore district was bifurcated into two districts, Purba Medinipur and Paschim Medinipur, on 1 January 2002.
 The Medinipur Sadar, Kharagpur, Jhargram, and Ghatal subdivision were placed in Paschim Medinipur, with Midnapore as headquarters.
-While Tamluk, Contai, and Haldia subdivision were placed in the Purbi Medinipur district with district headquarters at Tamluk.
+While Tamluk, Contai, and Haldia subdivision were placed in the Purba Medinipur district with district headquarters at Tamluk.
 Egra subdivision, a new subdivision of Purba Medinipur, was created out of the Contai subdivision.
 Further, on April 4, 2017, the Jhargram subdivision of Paschim Medinipur was carved out as a separate district.